sakuli/sakuli.github.io/content/docs/200_enterprise/_index.md

 - `~/.bashrc` on Linux
 - `~/.profile` on OSX

-These files can be edited with every text editor to add, edit or remove environment variables.
+These files can be changed with every text editor to add, edit or remove environment variables.
 An environment variable is defined by:

 {{<highlight bash>}}
 export VARIABLE_NAME=VALUE